Thomas V. Morris: Popular philosophy and motivational speaking

-Recently, Morris has continued to popularize philosophy and foster reflections on life and the meaning of it all in such works as Philosophy for Dummies, True Success, If Aristotle Ran General Motors, The Art of Achievement, and The Stoic Art of Living.
-In The Stoic Art of Living, he relates the ideas of Epictetus, Seneca and Marcus Aurelius, and transforms them into intelligible concepts and practical applications to contemporary life.
+Morris continued to popularize philosophy and foster reflections on life and its meaning in his works: Philosophy for Dummies, True Success, If Aristotle Ran General Motors (1998), The Art of Achievement, and The Stoic Art of Living, in which he applies the ideas of Epictetus, Seneca and Marcus Aurelius to contemporary life.

 Castellano et al. describe If Aristotle Ran General Motors as "compelling" and "persuasive" in arguing that in addition to codes of conduct and ethical guidelines, the creation of an ethical workplace climate requires "socially harmonious relationships" to be embedded in practice.

-Morris' most recent application of philosophy to contemporary culture is If Harry Potter Ran General Electric.
-In this work, he explored the philosophical implications and themes from the popular children's classics by J.K.
+In 2006, Morris published If Harry Potter Ran General Electric.
+In this work, he explores the philosophical implications and themes from the popular children's classics by J.K.
 Rowling and applied them to lessons in leadership and ethics.
 Morris also edited a volume of new essays from world philosophers and some of the top pop culture superhero comic book writers, entitled Superheroes and Philosophy, with his son Matt Morris.

 In addition to his writing and lectures, Morris has appeared on television in a segment on ethics for The Learning Channel, and as the philosophic face of Winnie the Pooh for Disney Home Video.
-He has made guest appearances on such network shows as NBC's Today Show and Regis Philbin's morning show.
+He has also made guest appearances on such network shows as NBC's Today Show and Regis Philbin's morning show.

-Morris ventured out to the business world as founder and chairman of the Morris Institute for Human Values.
-The Institute is based in Wilmington, North Carolina, where he now lives.
+Morris is the founder and chairman of the Morris Institute for Human Values, based in Wilmington, North Carolina.